Avatar

 About Me

-• Characterizing mobility networks and their impact on city prosperity and resilience.
-Human mobility patterns play a critical role in determining the social, economic, and physical well-being of cities and their residents.
-From a structural perspective, street and transportation networks facilitate the distribution of resources as well as the accessibility of jobs, amenities, and services.
-From a dynamical perspective, networks of human mobility determine the mixing and contact patterns of urban residents, which impacts the spread of ideas and infectious diseases as well as the vibrancy, safety, and congestion of urban spaces.
-My research aims to uncover the hidden, large-scale patterns in structural and dynamical mobility networks that impact the propserity and resilience of global cities.
+Urban mobility infrastructure and dynamics play a critical role in determining the social, economic, and physical well-being of cities and their residents.
+Structural networks such as street and other transportation networks facilitate the distribution of resources as well as the accessibility of jobs, amenities, and services.
+Meanwhile, networks of human mobility dynamics determine the mixing and contact patterns of urban residents, which impacts the spread of ideas and infectious diseases as well as the vibrancy, safety, and congestion of urban spaces.
+My research aims to apply insights from network science and statistical physics to understand how these structural and dynamical mobility networks impact the propserity and resilience of global cities.

 I am looking for researchers at all levels (Postdoctoral Fellows, PhD students, and Research Assistants) to work on the lines of research listed above.
 Please send me your CV via email if you are interested.
 I encourage you to include in your email a paragraph or so stating your research interests/experience and how you feel these interests fit with the research areas outlined above, as this will better facilitate matching you to potential projects.
 PhD applicants may also be interested in checking out the Hong Kong PhD Fellowship Scheme, which provides an excellent stipend and support for PhD studies in Hong Kong.